 This past April, crypto wallet Metamask again suffered a service outage.
 This was the second major outage in the past year for Infura, MetaMask’s default RPC provider.
 In addition to the Metamask service outage, a wide array of dApps suffered outages related to Infura’s technical issues.
 Infura also had issues last November in an even more serious outage that caused services outages, so much so that many crypto exchanges were forced to pause ether withdrawals.

 The ongoing issues focus a spotlight on the need for future DeFi products to be independent of single point centralized API systems.
 RPC providers like Infura serve as the interface by which Metamask is able to interact with the blockchain, in this instance the Ethereum blockchain.
-Ultimately the ability for DeFi and Web3 to truly be decentralized will heavily rely on what type of API system the blockchain system uses to connect to the network.
+Ultimately the ability for DeFi and Web3 to truly be decentralized and different from centralized API Service will heavily rely on what type of API system the blockchain system uses to connect to the network.

 Full Node API services dominate the market